-As of September 30, 2019, we had a cash balance of \$1,027,503.
+As of March 31, 2020, we had cash and cash equivalents of \$10,168,766.
 We maintain our cash in a checking and savings account on deposit with a banking institution in the United States.
-We also maintain a portfolio of short-term highly liquid securities investing in U.S. Treasury Bills.
-As of September 30, 2019, we had an investments balance of \$13,392,274.

-As of September 30, 2019, we had working capital and stockholders' equity of \$13,708,986 and \$10,977,970, respectively.
-During the nine months ended September 30, 2019, we incurred a net loss of \$9,328,053.
+As of March 31, 2020, we had working capital and stockholders' equity of \$8,441,100 and \$5,646,534, respectively.
+During the three months ended March 31, 2020, we incurred a net loss of \$4,217,563.
 We have not generated any revenues, have incurred net losses since inception and do not expect to generate revenues in the near term.
 Factors such as these and our projected cash burn raised substantial doubt about our ability to continue as a going concern for at least one year from the issuance of these financial statements.
-However, we have substantial latitude as to the timing and amount of the expenses incurred and such latitude and control of those expenditures alleviated the substantial doubt.
-We believe, due in part to such latitude and control of our expenses, that we have sufficient capital to meet our operating expenses and obligations for the next twelve months from the date of this filing.
-However, if unanticipated difficulties or circumstances arise we may require additional capital sooner to support our operations.
-If we are unable to raise additional capital whenever necessary, we may be forced to decelerate or curtail our research and development activities and/or other operations until additional capital becomes available.
+However, management has substantial latitude as to the timing and amount of the expenses it incurs and such latitude and control of those expenditures alleviated the substantial doubt.
+We believe, due in part to such latitude and control, that we have sufficient capital to meet our operating expenses and obligations for the next twelve months from the date of this filing.
+If we are unable to raise additional capital whenever necessary, we may be forced to decelerate or curtail our research and development activities and/or other operations until such time as additional capital becomes available.
 Such limitation of our activities would allow us to slow our rate of spending and extend our use of cash until additional capital is raised.
 There can be no assurance that such a plan will be successful.
 There is no assurance that additional financing will be available when needed or that we will be able to obtain such financing on reasonable terms.